goktugkrblt/gitcheck/README.md

 ### Percentile Ranking

-Your score is compared against all Gitrack users to determine your percentile:
+Your score is compared against all GitCheck users to determine your percentile:
 - **Top 1%**: Score 90-100
 - **Top 5%**: Score 80-89
 - **Top 10%**: Score 70-79